Key Takeaways

 Relationship Resource

-The original article included a relationship-repair resource.
+A relationship-repair programme can be useful when it encourages self-reflection, emotional maturity and better communication.
 Use any programme as a learning tool, not as a guarantee that someone will return.
-The most important test is whether the advice encourages respect, emotional maturity, consent and real personal change.
+The most important test is whether the advice encourages respect, consent, patience and real personal change.

 When Letting Go Is Healthier